 - The charge is excluded from all non-credit card payments (cash, debit, external etc.)

-- Surcharges are prohibited in 10 states: California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma, and Texas.
+- Surcharges are prohibited in 5 states: Colorado, Connecticut, Kansas, Maine, Massachusetts, and Oklahoma.

 - Surcharges can be added to credit card transactions after notifying credit card companies, such as Visa, MasterCard, and Discover, at least 30 days prior to implementing the surcharge.

 - Surcharges must be disclosed to consumers, both at the point of entry (through signage) and at the point of sale (on the receipt).
 Merchants should refer to the specific rules for additional consumer disclosure obligations.

 - Merchants can submit a notification form to Visa at: www.visa.com/merchantsurcharging

 - Merchants can submit a notification to MasterCard at: https://www.mastercard.us/en-us/merchants.html